svvvvang/k8sSetupnScripts/README.md

+# K8s for control node and create cluster
 Exe the following in sequence to install K8s with cilium as cni-plugin
 1. bash +x k8sInstallationScript.sh
 2. sudo kubeadm init --config kubeadmconfig.yaml